Enabling DNS over HTTPS (DoH) with Thunder CFW

-DNS over HTTPS enables additional layers of security for DNS traffic.
+DNS over HTTPS (DoH) enables additional layers of security for DNS traffic.
 It uses widely adopted technologies like HTTP and Transport Layer Security (TLS) to securely encrypt and transport DNS queries and to pass more control to the applications.
-DNS over HTTPS for Google Chrome is enabled, and Microsoft announced Windows 10 support in late 2019.
+DoH for Google Chrome is enabled, and Microsoft announced Windows 10 support in late 2019.

-Adopting DoH will allow service providers to continue offering critical cybersecurity services like malware detection, parental control, and compliance with law enforcement as described in this presentation by Andy Fidler from BT.
+Adopting DNS over HTTPS (DoH) will allow service providers to continue offering critical cyber security services like malware detection, parental control, and compliance with law enforcement.
 A10 Networks has been collaborating with large service providers to develop and deploy a native DNS over HTTPS (DoH) capability, based on a proposed standard published as RFC 8484 by the Internet Engineering Task Force (IETF).

 A10 Networks’ Thunder® CFW DoH capability provides: